UVA-DSA/EMS-Pipeline/README.md

 | NVIDIA Container Toolkit | Required for GPU-accelerated Docker |
 | Android Studio | Required only for smartglass app deployment |

+> **CUDA toolkit note:** `nvidia-smi` reports the CUDA runtime version supported by your NVIDIA driver.
+It does not guarantee that the CUDA compiler (`nvcc`) is installed or that CMake will use the correct toolkit.
+On Ubuntu 20.04, `sudo apt install nvidia-cuda-toolkit` may install CUDA 10.1, which is too old for this project.
+Install an NVIDIA CUDA toolkit package such as `cuda-toolkit-11-8` or a supported CUDA 12.x toolkit, then point CMake at that toolkit explicitly.

 ---

 ## Installation